×

 Myasthenia gravis (MG) is an autoimmune condition, which means the body’s immune system unintentionally targets its tissues.
 As a result, the interaction of the nerves and muscles is impacted by MG (the neuromuscular junction).

-People who have MG become unable of voluntarily controlling their muscles.
+People who have MG become unable to voluntarily control their muscles.
 As a result, they feel varying degrees of weariness and muscle weakness.
-They might be unable to move their limbs, neck, eyes, or face muscles.
+They might be unable to move their limbs, neck, eyes, or facial muscles.
 MG is a chronic neuromuscular condition.

 Myasthenia gravis, “grave muscle weakness,” is a common condition with a typical life expectancy.